avo-hq/docs.avohq.io/docs/2.0/fields/trix.md

 ## File attachments

 Trix supports drag-and-drop file attachments.
-To enable **Active Storage** integration, you have to add the `attachment_key` option to your Trix field.
+To enable **Active Storage** integration, you must add the `attachment_key` option to your Trix field.

 ```ruby
 field :body, as: :trix, attachment_key: :trix_attachments
 ```

-That `attachment_key` has to have the same name as on the model.
+That `attachment_key` has to have the same name as the model.

 ```ruby{2}
 class Post < ApplicationRecord